 Unique Architecture In Hue Imperial City

-Hue Imperial City represents a unique fusion of Vietnamese architectural rules, Oriental philosophies, and the five elements theory of Chinese I Ching.
-Also, the structure was influenced by Western military architecture in the late 17th century.
+Hue Imperial City comprises three concentric structures aligned along a north-south axis across 520 hectares.
+This layout fuses Vietnamese architectural rules, Oriental philosophies, and the five-element theory of the Chinese I Ching, with Western military influence from the late 17th century.

 With an area of 520 hectares, Hue Imperial City comprises an architectural system including three important structures perfectly aligned along a north-south axis: